gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

 <p>Rider does the job but there are issues in file templates and completion.</p>
 <ol>
     <li>Creating a <em>Shared</em> folder and a layout view inside.
 Both folder and file are created via
-        <em>Alt+Ins</em>, which is fine.
+        <kbd>Alt+Ins</kbd>, which is fine.
 However, there's no file template for a Razor layout!
 Workaround:
         create a regular view, call it <em>_Layout.cshtml</em>, remove the <code>@model</code> directive, add <code>@ViewBag.Title</code> and <code>@RenderBody</code>.
     </li>
-    <li>Removing redundant markup from <em>Index.cshtml.
+    <li>Removing redundant markup from <em>Index.cshtml</em>.
-        Then </em>adding a title via <code>ViewBag</code>, as well as a path to layout.
+        Then adding a title via <code>ViewBag</code>, as well as a path to layout.
 For layout path, there's reference completion that suggests available views, and this looks fine; HOWEVER, if I go Scott's way and start entering a file path from application root, the reference completion will hinder and eat the entered path as soon as completion is committed:<br>